Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 <details>
 <summary><strong>17.
 Clean BRAKER4 isoform-level gene table construction</strong> - functional annotation, Average_TPM, and Phaeodactylum yes/no</summary>

-This section describes the final clean BRAKER4 isoform-level gene table used for pathway curation and manual review.
-The table keeps one row per predicted BRAKER4 protein isoform and combines functional annotation, BRAKER4 gene coordinates, compartment labels, transcriptome expression, and a simplified *Phaeodactylum tricornutum* yes/no comparison.
+This section describes the construction of the final clean BRAKER4 isoform-level gene tables used for pathway curation, manual review, and comparison with *Phaeodactylum tricornutum*.
+The workflow starts from the accepted BRAKER4 ET annotation and integrates functional annotation, BRAKER4 length fields, transcriptome expression, compartment labels, and a simplified *P. tricornutum* yes/no column.

-The final table does not collapse BRAKER4 isoform IDs, does not append GenBank-derived organelle rows, does not use all-hit TPM summaries, and does not retain detailed *P. tricornutum* BLASTN hit columns.
-Detailed intermediate files were retained separately, while the final review table was kept intentionally compact.
+The final tables retain one row per BRAKER4 predicted protein isoform.
+BRAKER4 isoform IDs were not collapsed, GenBank-derived organelle rows were not appended, all-hit TPM summaries were not used, and detailed *P. tricornutum* BLASTN hit columns were not retained in the final review tables.
 ### 17.1 Clean rebuild directory
 The clean rebuild was performed in:
 ```text
 /work/ebg_lab/eb/diatom_consortia/metatranscriptomics/transdecoder_to_braker_ID_bridge/CLEAN_REBUILD_FROM_RAW
 ```
-The working directory contained separate folders for input files, DIAMOND outputs, best-hit annotation tables, InterProScan results, combined annotation files, expression integration, *Phaeodactylum* comparison files, final tables, scripts, logs, and SLURM files.
+This directory was used to avoid carrying forward columns from older all-hit TPM summaries, earlier *Phaeodactylum* comparison outputs, and GenBank-based organelle-merging workflows.

-This clean rebuild directory was used to avoid carrying forward columns from older all-hit TPM summaries, older *Phaeodactylum* comparison outputs, and GenBank-based organelle-merging workflows.
+The clean rebuild directory contained separate folders for input files, DIAMOND results, best-hit annotation tables, InterProScan outputs, combined annotation files, expression integration, *Phaeodactylum* comparison files, final tables, scripts, logs, and SLURM files.
 ### 17.2 Input files
-The clean rebuild used the accepted BRAKER4 ET protein and annotation files:
+The rebuild used the accepted BRAKER4 ET protein and annotation files:
 ```text
 01_input/diatom_predicted_proteins.fa
 01_input/DL_diatom.braker4.ET.proteins.faa
 01_input/DL_diatom.braker4.ET.gff3
 ```
-The functional annotation layers were rebuilt from the raw or core annotation files:
+Functional annotation layers were rebuilt from the following files:
 ```text
 02_diamond/DL_diatom_braker4_ET_vs_swissprot.tsv
 02_diamond/DL_diatom_braker4_ET_vs_uniprot_bacillariophyta.tsv